gruvix/MySQL-Practice/README.md

 # MySQL-Practice
-A practice SQL project where i learned about Database and local server hosting Made a local hosted website using Wordpress
+A practice SQL project where i learned about Database and local server hosting<br />
+Made a local hosted website using Wordpress